An NYZC Course Offering

 In Buddhism, a Bodhisattva is someone who works to awaken not just for themselves, but to support everyone in finding freedom and peace, especially in times of great distress.

-This course explores two powerful Buddhist texts with a focus on awakening within a layperson’s life, through the perspective of the late Zen Master, the venerable Thich Nhat Hanh: The Inquiry of Ugra and The Vimalakirti Sutra.
+This course explores two powerful Buddhist texts with a focus on awakening within a layperson’s life: The Inquiry of Ugra and The Vimalakirti Sutra, by looking at those texts and commentary on them by the late Zen Master, the venerable Thich Nhat Hanh.

 Both texts offer practical guidance on how to live with wisdom and compassion.
 Together, we will study and reflect on what they mean for our daily lives – whether in our work, family, or community.

-Through discussion, reflections, and simple practices, we will explore these teachings with the aim of understanding our own lives––whatever they may look like right now––and our potential in our activities to live the Bodhisattva path in each moment.
+Through readings, dialogue, writings, and practice, we will explore these teachings with the aim of understanding our own lives––whatever they may look like right now––and our potential in our activities to live the Bodhisattva path in each moment.

 What You'll Learn

-• Core Life Principles: Explore wisdom teachings about interconnection, letting go of rigid thinking, and living to help others
+• Core Buddhist Principles: Explore wisdom teachings about interconnection, non-dualism, letting go of rigid thinking, and living to support awakening

 • Practical Daily Application: Examine your approach to work, relationships, food, home life, community-building and difficult emotions